TobyHay/book-project/email/README.md

 This is an example folder for deploying a lambda script to AWS ECR.
 Two folders should be created that follow the same structure for both ECR repositories, containing:

-* Dockerfile - which includes the commands required to convert the lambda function script into a Docker image
+* `Dockerfile` - which includes the commands required to convert the lambda function script into a Docker image

-* test_ecr.py - which is the lambda script to be converted into a Docker image.
+* `placeholder_image_for_ecr.py` - which is the lambda script to be converted into a Docker image.

 ## Get started

 To set up the ECR repository with the lambda Docker image, carry out the following steps after carrying out steps 1 and 2 from the terraform section:

-1. Replace the `test_ecr.py` placeholder script with your lambda script
+1. Replace the `placeholder_image_for_ecr.py` placeholder script with your lambda script

-2. Replace `test_ecr` in the `Dockerfile` on line 5 and 9 with the name of your script.
+2. Replace `placeholder_image_for_ecr` in the `Dockerfile` on line 5 and 9 with the name of your script.

 3. Follow the steps on [here](https://docs.aws.amazon.com/lambda/latest/dg/python-image.html#python-image-instructions) to dockerise the python script.